-NOTE For ISA options added to DEC OSF/1 or OpenVMS systems, run the ISA configuration utility (ISACFG from the SRM console prompt, >>>).
+For ISA options added to Digital UNIX or OpenVMS systems, run the ISA configuration utility (type ICONFIG at the SRM console prompt, >>>).
 See Appendix A, Console Commands, for more information on this utility.

-F
+(F

 For more information on operating system-specific options, refer to your operating system documentation.